blademaw/blademaw.github.io-src/content/pages/about.md

 * This blog is built with [Pelican](https://blog.getpelican.com/){:target="_blank"}, using a (slightly tweaked) theme from [Jake VanderPlas](https://github.com/jakevdp/jakevdp.github.io-source){:target="_blank"}.
 * Images on this blog such as the following: {% img styled /images/lorenz.png 200 150 "Figure 1: The Lorenz System" "" %} are implemented using a [modified version]({filename}/articles/customizing-liquid.md) of Jake VanderPlas' [Liquid Tags](https://github.com/pelican-plugins/liquid-tags){:target="_blank"} and styling inspired by [Heiswayi Nrird](https://heiswayi.nrird.com/image-caption-using-liquid-syntax){:target="_blank"}.
 * Jupyter notebooks are integrated with a 'Frankensteined' version of the liquid tag — I'm using an environment with `notebook` and `nbconvert` versions `5.6.0`, and my `liquid_tags` plugin directory has an additional `core.py` file from the legacy `ipynb.liquid` Pelican plugin, and modified `notebook.py`.
 You can click [here](/features/code/core.py) and [here](/features/code/notebook.py) to download both files, respectively.
+* This blog's name is a pun on the programming paradigm "divide and conquer," and I *would* change it to something less shameful, but it is simply too much hassle to update all of the Pelican source files.